wadejong/Summer-School-Materials/Examples/Laplace/README.md

 ![grid](mesh.gif  "Grid")

 We are solving for the interior `(N-2)*(N-2)` points in the mesh.
 Starting with a coarse mesh, we initialize the interior points to zero and set the boundary values.
 We then iterate until the change between iterations is acceptably small.
-Next, we interpolate onto a finer mesh with double the number of grid points, set the boundary values again, and then solve on that mesh.
+Next, we interpolate onto a finer mesh with double the number of interior grid points, set the boundary values again, and then solve on that mesh.
 This is by default done for four meshes.

 The available parallelism is shown by coloring of the mesh points as red/black --- you can see that updating any red point only requires values from the neighboring black points, and vice versa.
 Thus, we can update all of the red points in parallel, and then update all of the black points again in parallel.